npnquang/c_programming_for_python_programmers/README.md

 int x = 10;
 ```

-An integer take 32 bytes (256 bits) of memory.
-If we assume the first bit is stored in memory address 0X100 then the last bit will be stored in the 0X355, ie, 0X100 + (256 -1).
+An integer take 4 bytes of memory.
+If we assume the first byte is stored in memory address 0X00 (0th bit) then the last byte will be stored in memory address 0X03 (23rd bit).
 A integer pointer can store the address of an integer variable.

 ```
 int *ptr = &x;
 ```

-As the address of the variable x starts with address 0X100, the pointer variable ptr will have the value 0X100.
+As the address of the variable **x** starts with address 0X00, the pointer variable **ptr** will have the value 0X00.

+## Dynamic Memory

+C has five distinct areas of memory:

+Text Segment: Once the program is compiled, it produces a binary file.
+This file is used to execute our program by loading it into RAM.
+Within this binary file are instructions, which are stored in the text segment of the memory.
+The text segment is allocated read-only permission to prevent inadvertent modifications to the program.

+Initialized data segment: The initialized data segment is the memory segment holds the values of external, global, static, and constant variables initialized at their declaration within the program.
+Given that variable values can alter during program execution, this memory segment is granted read-write permission.

+Uninitialized data segment: The uninitialized data segment, often referred to as BSS (Block Started by Symbol), is allocated memory upon program loading.
+All data within the BSS segment is initialized to arithmetic 0 and pointers to null by the kernel prior to program execution.
+This segment includes static and global variables initialized with arithmetic 0.
+Given that the values of variables stored in BSS can be altered, this data segment is granted read-write permissions.

+Stack: This segment is used forstoring local variables.
+When a local variable is defined, memory is allocated for it, and this memory is released promptly as the variable goes out of scope.
+The stack operates in a last-in-first-out (LIFO) queue.
+As variables are defined, they are "pushed onto the stack," increasing the stack's size.
+At the conclusion of a block, when multiple variables go out of scope simultaneously, they are destroyed, or "popped off the stack," in the reverse order of their allocation.
+Stack memory allocation is entirely managed by the compiler.

+Heap:  The heap memory region is designated for dynamically allocated storage and is handled explicitly by the programmer, rather than the compiler.
+Requests for memory allocation and deallocation are managed through a set of standard library functions, granting the programmer full control over the lifespan of allocated memory blocks.
+While heap-allocated memory offers flexibility and control, it also entails added responsibility on the part of the programmer.
+Unlike stack memory, the compiler does not verify the correct management of memory, making dynamic memory errors a common source of subtle runtime bugs.